 Keep some ‘liquid’ cash available too.
 That means you should keep a certain amount in an easy-access savings account just in case a really good investment at a good price comes up.
 It’s good to be in a position where you can invest in something quickly.

-Step 6 – leave it
+Step 6: leave it

-You really don’t need to keep messing about with your investments once you’ve put the money in.
+You don’t need to keep messing about with your investments once you’ve put the money in.
 It’s a good idea to keep an eye on them once a year or so but make sure you’re not panicked into selling your shares just because the stock market has dived a bit…or a lot.

 For most people, though, the best thing is simply to invest regularly – ideally through a standing order every month – and keep on doing it for years.
 Over time, your investments will generally grow.